raspberrypilearning/cd-sebento-scratch-2/en/step_1.md

+--- no-print ---

+This is the **Scratch 3** version of the project.
+There is also a [Scratch 2 version of the project](https://projects.raspberrypi.org/en/projects/cd-sebento-scratch-2-scratch2).

+--- /no-print ---

 ## Introduction

 In this project you will make an interactive water usage calculator to make people think about how much water they use.
 You'll also write code that draws a chart to compare the amount of water used in various different activities.